 Overview

-After a user has registered with SynchPay, you can request money from them by creating a payment request through the /payment/create
+After a user has registered with SynchPay, you can request money from them by creating a payment request through the/payment/create endpoint.
+This endpoint allows you to charge the user for services rendered or products provided.

 How It Works